wolfbiter/kane-quneo-mixxx/README.md

 #####3) Rotaries / Playscratch
 The rotaries, in dj mode, serve one of two functions:
-+ If playscratch is enabled (the play transport button is green), then the left and right rotaries are play buttons on touch for the left and right decks respectively.
++ If playscratch is enabled (the play transport button is green), then the left and right rotaries are play buttons on release (stutter) for the left and right decks respectively.
 + Pressing the playscratch button toggles playscratch off (the play transport button is dark), which turns the rotaries into turntables for scratching.
 You can [customize](#iii-customizing-this-preset) the scratch speed.
 + Playscratch defaults to on unless otherwise specified.